noushskadoush/adatched_data_story/index.md

 (plot modèle moche)

 Although we do see a prominent increase in political movies following the Watergate scandal, statistical analysis and fitting of the model tell us that this observed rise is not linked to the political event and it is unlikely that the scandal lead to any sustained change, whether it be only in the US or in the world as a whole.
 So not all political events have an impact on movie releases.
 Good to know.
-Hopefully you still learnt something.
+Hopefully you still learned something.

 ### 🕵️‍♂️ Spy Movies and The Cuban Missile Crisis

+Another big political event of the Cold War that shook the public opinion in the US is the Cuban Missile Crisis.
+Lets try again to see how this time-mark influenced overall movie release trends.

+> 🤓 _The Cuban Missile Crisis was a tense 13-day standoff in October 1962 between the United States and the Soviet Union over the installation of Soviet nuclear missiles in Cuba, bringing the world to the brink of nuclear war before a peaceful resolution was reached_

+(plot cuban missile distribution)

+We notice a big peak following the Cuban Missile Crisis, a time when people were anxious about the threat of nuclear war.
+This fear likely made Cold War themes feel more relevant and sparked greater interest in the spy genre during that period.

+(plot Cuban)

+This time the significance is verified!
+Using a Kernel Density Distribution, we can cofirm that the event caused a greatest rise in political movies two years after the event, which is consistent with the timeframe needed to write, produce and release a movie.
+Political events *can* have an impact on releases, just not on all of them.
+Pick your political scandals wisely.

 ### 🦖 Creature Movies and the Atomic Bomb

+From our last analysis, fear of nuclear warefare...

 ### 🔪 Crime Movies and Prohibition
 ### 🎻 Melodramas after World War II
 ### 🎶 Musicals during The Great Depression